muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

 block a German-Russian entente and to limit the effect that Russia’s sphere of influence might have on Europe..

+In the next ten years, an ideal solution from the American point of view would be to split the Franco- German bloc, and in fact the president should work to open as wide a breach as possible between the two countries..
+The United States must focus on limiting the power of the center while simultaneously doing all it can to thwart a Russo-German entente.
+In other words, it must apply the principle of balance of power to Europe, much as Britain did.
+Ironically, the first phase of this U.S. strategy must be to retain its current relationship with Britain.

 Russia

 Putin’s strategy of focusing on energy production and export is a